H3D-Zoo/AudioSharp/README.md

   - Endpoint Volume,...
 - **Multi-Channel support**
 - **Flexible**
-  - Configure and customize any parts of CSCore
+  - Configure and customize any parts of AudioSharp
   - Use low latency values for realtime performance, high latency values for stability
   - Adjust the audio quality
   - Configure custom channel matrices
   - Create custom effects
   - ...
-  - Or simply: **Make CSCore fit your needs!**
+  - Or simply: **Make AudioSharp fit your needs!**
 - **Tags** (ID3v1, ID3v2, FLAC)
 - **Sample Winforms Visualizations**
 - **Optimized performance though the usage of CLI instructions provided by a custom post compiler**

 **\*1** Some Codecs are only available on certain platforms.
-For more details, see [Codeplex-Page](http://cscore.codeplex.com/).
+For more details, see [Codeplex-Page](http://AudioSharp.codeplex.com/).

-Some projects using already using cscore:
+Some projects using already using AudioSharp:
 - [Dopamine](http://www.digimezzo.com/software/dopamine/): _An music player which tries to keep listening to music clean and simple._
-- [Hurricane](https://github.com/Alkalinee/Hurricane): _Is a powerful music player written in C# based on [CSCore sound library](https://github.com/filoe/cscore)._
+- [Hurricane](https://github.com/Alkalinee/Hurricane): _Is a powerful music player written in C# based on [AudioSharp sound library](https://github.com/H3D-Zoo/AudioSharp)._
 - [Sharpex2D](https://github.com/ThuCommix/Sharpex2D): A game engine which _allows you to create beautiful 2D games under .NET for Windows and Mono compatible systems_
 - [Turnt-Ninja](https://github.com/opcon/turnt-ninja): A beat-fighting-ninja-like-get-turnt rhythm game inspired by the wonderful Super Hexagon by Terry Cavanagh.
 - [HTLED](https://www.youtube.com/watch?v=tbrKepBgH3M): A audio visualization displayed on a selfmade 32x16 LED matrix.